 What happens if I am diagnosed with breast cancer?

 - Take a deep breath.
+This is easier said than done!
 Everyone reacts differently to receiving a cancer diagnosis.
 It is important to give yourself time to process this life-changing news.

 - Meet with your doctor.
 The first doctor you typically meet with is the Breast Surgeon.
 This physician should be someone you can trust and feel comfortable with.
 They will be with you the entire journey and help guide your different treatments in coordination with the entire team.